Arrests in unsolved murder of Run-DMC's Jam Master Jay

 The 37-year-old Jay was shot once in the head by a masked assailant, police said at the time.
 He left behind a wife and three children.

-Federal prosecutors in Brooklyn and the NYPD planned an afternoon news conference to announce the charges.

-Ronald Washington and Karl Jordan, Jr., were indicted on charges of murder, according to sources.
+Karl Jordan and Ronald Washington have been charged with the murder of Jam Master Jay while engaged in cocaine trafficking, according to an indictment unsealed in the Eastern District of New York that also charged the two with drug offenses.

+Washington is currently imprisoned on a prior robbery case.
+Jordan will be arraigned this afternoon.
-The 36-year-old Jordan was taken into custody on Sunday and will be arraigned later today.

-Washington, 56, is already in federal prison serving time for a robbery conviction.
+The 36-year-old Jordan was taken into custody on Sunday.
+Washington, 56, was already in prison on a prior robbery case.

 ----------